Odd entanglement entropy in $\text{T}\bar{\text{T}}$ deformed CFT$_2$s and holography: deformed thermal 2 and holography

 The metric in \cref{btz_metric} may then be described by these embedding coordinates as follows \cite{Carlip:1995qv,Shenker:2013pqa}

 Note that for convenience the embedding coordinates in \cref{global_coord} are parameterized in terms of the coordinate $x$ described in \cref{cft_metric}.
-The inner product between two arbitrary boundary points described by $X(s_i)=(0,r_c,x_i)$ and $X(s_j)=(0,r_c,x_j)$ for the constant time slice $t=0$ is then given by

-where we have introduced a new coordinate $u = 1/r$, with $u_c \equiv 1/r_c$ and $u_h \equiv 1/r_h$.
+We also introduce a new coordinate $u = 1/r$ to simplify later calculations, with $u_c \equiv 1/r_c$ and $u_h \equiv 1/r_h$.
+We also note the Brown Henneaux formula $G_N=3/(2c)$ described in \cite{Brown:1986nw}, which will be extensively used in later sections.
 In the following subsections we apply the methods described above to compute the holographic OEE from \cref{hoee_def} for two disjoint intervals, two adjacent intervals, and a single interval in a \ttbar{} deformed thermal holographic \cft{2}.

-\subsection{Two disjoint intervals}
+\subsubsection{Two disjoint intervals}

 We begin with the two disjoint spatial intervals $A=[x_1,x_2]$ and $B=[x_3,x_4]$ with $x_1<x_2<x_3<x_4$ as described in \cref{sn_dj_ft}.
 The setup has been shown in \cref{fg_EW_dj}.
 The EWCS involving the bulk points $X(s_1),X(s_2),X(s_3),X(s_4)$ is given by \cite{Kusuki:2019evw}